 One of the key tenets of a database-as-a-service (DBaaS) is simplicity.
 Not only should a DBaaS be easy to set up, but it should also be easy to use.
 Not only easy to use, but easy to use with tools that help us visualize and conceptualize our data.
 In this article you’ll learn just how easy it is to integrate with MariaDB SkySQL cloud database.

 If you don’t already have a SkySQL account there’s no better time than the present to sign up.
-And to sweeten the pot, we’re currently offering a $500 credit to let you try it out for free, so what are you waiting for?

 You can read through the demo and see theoretically how easy it is to integrate BI tools with your SkySQL database, but to test it out, you need a SkySQL instance, either transactional or analytical, up and running.
 Even an instance without data will work for our purposes.
 You’ll also need to have Docker installed because we are going to use it to run a Zeppelin container.
 (I’ll talk more about containerization later.)